cucumber007/publish/md/mdtc/2-30-w/ukraine.md

 During the Second Thirty Years War, Ukraine attracted refugees and skilled migrants, contributing to its technological and economic resilience.

-- **Refugees from conflict zones**: Skilled workers and professionals fleeing turmoil in neighboring regions brought expertise in agriculture, energy, and technology.
+- **Refugees from conflict zones**: Skilled workers and professionals fleeing smuta in neighboring regions brought expertise in agriculture, energy, and technology.
 - **Internal migration**: Movement from rural to urban areas concentrated technological expertise in cities like Kyiv and Lviv, fostering innovation.
 - **Migration sources**:

   - **European Union**: The collapse of the EU and fragmentation of countries like France and Germany result in migration of skilled labor to more favorable regions.
   - **Russia**: Continued instability and resource depletion drive migration from Russia to Ukraine.
   - **Middle East**: Continued instability and resource depletion drive migration from countries like Syria, Iraq, and Iran.